Pinned, locked, pushed, and pulled traveling waves in structured environments: Introduction

-Continuous time, continuous space~(CTCS) models arise naturally for chemical reactions and are typically formulated in terms of partial differential equations.
-In ecology and evolution, CTCS models describe population with overlapping generations living in a spatially homogeneous habitat.
-The simplest mathematical formulation of a CTCS model reads
+\textit{Continuous space, continuous time~(CSCT) models} arise naturally for chemical reactions and are typically formulated in terms of partial differential equations.
+In ecology and evolution, CSCT models describe organisms with overlapping generations living in a spatially homogeneous habitat.
+The simplest mathematical formulation of a CSCT model reads

 where $c(t,x)$ is the population density that depends position~$x$ and time~$t$; $m$ is the migration or dispersal rate; and~$g(c)$ is the growth rate of the population.